li012589/neuralCT/readme.md

-### 2. Variational Free Energy
+### 2. Variational Free Energy Calculation

 To train a neuralCT via the variational approach, use `variation.py`.
-Specify the name of the target distribution with the  **-source** option.
+Specify the name of the distribution with the  **-source** option.

 ```bash
 python ./variation.py -epochs 5000 -batch 200 -cuda 1 -hdim 256 -nmlp 3 -nlayers 16 -source Ring2d